Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer Edition software interface.
-The interface is divided into several sections and menus, with a focus on the "Setup" tab.
+The image is a screenshot of the Virtuoso ADE Explorer Edition software interface, which is used for analog and mixed-signal design and simulation.
+The interface is divided into several sections and menus.

 1. **Top Menu Bar**:
-   - The top menu bar includes options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, and Results.
+   - The top menu bar includes options such as Launch, Session, Setup, Analyses, Variables, Outputs, Simulation, and more.
    - The "Variables" menu is highlighted in yellow, indicating it is currently selected or active.

+2. **Dropdown Menu**:
-   - A dropdown menu under "Variables" is open, showing options like Edit, Delete, Find, Copy From Cellview (highlighted in yellow), and Copy To Cellview.
+   - Under the "Variables" menu, a dropdown menu is visible with options: Edit, Delete, Find, Copy From Cellview, and Copy To Cellview.
+   - The "Copy From Cellview" option is highlighted in yellow, indicating it is the selected option.

-2. **Setup Section**:
+3. **Setup Panel**:
-   - The left panel is labeled "Setup" and contains a hierarchical tree structure.
+   - The left side of the interface shows the "Setup" panel.
-   - The tree structure includes:
+   - The panel includes a hierarchical tree structure with various components:
-     - **TB_BGR_tb_bgr_1**: The top-level item, likely representing a test bench or project.
+     - **TB_BGR_tb_bgr_1**: This appears to be the name of the testbench or the top-level design.
-     - **Simulator_spectre**: The simulator being used.
+     - **Simulator_spectre**: Indicates that the Spectre simulator is being used.
-     - **Analyses**: A section for different types of analyses, with "ac" analysis (1.1G Automatic Start-Stop) checked.
+     - **Analyses**: Lists the types of analyses being performed.
+In this case, an "ac" analysis with a range from 1 to 1G (1 GHz) is selected.
-     - **Design Variables**: A section listing design variables, with two variables highlighted in yellow:
+     - **Design Variables**: This section lists the design variables used in the simulation.
+       - Two design variables are shown:
-       - **avdd**: Set to a value of 2.
+         - `avdd` with a value of 2.
-       - **avss**: Set to a value of 0.
+         - `avss` with a value of 0.
-     - Other sections include Parameters, Corners, Reliability Analyses, Monte Carlo Sampling, and Checks/Asserts, but these are not expanded or detailed in the image.
+     - Other sections include Parameters, Corners, Reliability Analyses, Monte Carlo Sampling, and Checks/Asserts, but they are not expanded or detailed in this screenshot.

-3. **Icons and Buttons**:
-   - Various icons and buttons are present at the top of the Setup panel, including options to save, open, and manage files or settings.
-   - A temperature setting of 27°C is displayed, possibly indicating the operating condition for the simulation.
+4. **Highlighted Elements**:
+   - The "Variables" menu and the "Copy From Cellview" option are highlighted in yellow.
+   - The design variables `avdd` and `avss` are also highlighted in yellow, indicating they are of particular interest or importance in this context.

-Overall, the image provides a detailed view of the Virtuoso ADE Explorer Edition interface, focusing on the setup and configuration of a simulation environment, with specific attention to design variables and analysis settings.
+Overall, the image provides a detailed view of the setup and configuration of a simulation environment within the Virtuoso ADE Explorer Edition software, focusing on the design variables and the action of copying variables from a cell view.
 ```

  **Figure 52: Copying variables from cell view**